-Recently, I had the opportunity to host the panel, “Navigating Uncertainty by Building Community and Curating Experience,” at CoreNet Global Summit in Boston.
+I had the opportunity to host the panel “Navigating Uncertainty by Building Community and Curating Experience” at CoreNet Global Summit in Boston.
 With panelists Tido Pesenti, director of global real estate and finance, Airbnb; Jim Tousignant, director, portfolio management, Verizon Global Real Estate; and Lakshmi Rengarajan, director of workplace connection, WeWork; we discussed how they’re intentionally designing their workplaces to foster community and connections.
-The strategies they shared are valuable and inspiring.
+The strategies they shared are both valuable and inspiring.

 Airbnb’s mission is to create a world where anyone can belong anywhere.
-The company believes that by fostering interaction between people from different countries, there will be more respect among cultures.
+The company believes that by fostering interactions between people from different countries, there will be more respect among cultures.